The relative eta invariant for a pair of Dirac-type operators on non-compact manifolds: Introduction

-Note that an important property of the eta invariant is its role in the APS index theorem.
-If there is a relative eta invariant, one would expect it to be a part of an APS index formula for manifolds with non-compact boundary.
-In fact, in \cites{BrShi17,BrShi17-2} with M. Braverman, we have studied the APS index problem for strongly Callias-type operators on manifolds with non-compact boundary and got a boundary term in the formula, which we also called relative eta invariant.
+One of the most important features of the eta invariant is its role in the APS index theorem.
+If there is a relative eta invariant, one would expect it to be a part of an APS index formula for manifolds with \emph{non-compact boundary}.
+In fact, in \cites{BrShi17,BrShi17-2} with M. Braverman, we have studied the APS index problem for strongly Callias-type operators on manifolds with non-compact boundary and reduced the problem to a model space called essentially cylindrical manifolds, whose boundary consists of exactly two non-compact pieces which coincide outside compact subsets.
+In this situation we got a boundary term in the formula, which we also called relative eta invariant.
 This term is denoted by $\eta(\AAA_1,\AAA_0)$.
-Section \ref{S:ind-eta} provides a brief review on these results.

 It was conjectured in \cites{BrShi17} that the boundary term in the APS index formula should indeed be the invariant defined from \eqref{E:releta func}.
 This problem is the main concern of the current paper and is answered partially in Sections \ref{S:varFormula} and \ref{S:gluing law}.
-Since the conditions to define $\eta(0;\AAA_1,\AAA_0)$ is much weaker than that to compute the APS index (see \cite{FoxHaskell05}), we employ a different approach.
-We first show that both $\eta(\AAA_1,\AAA_0)$ and $\eta(0;\AAA_1,\AAA_0)$ share a similar variation formula.
-Then we use their relationships with the spectral flow to deduce that they are equal when $\AAA_0$ and $\AAA_1$ have the same domain (Theorem \ref{T:releta: ind=sp}).
-For the general case that $\AAA_0$ and $\AAA_1$ do not act on the same domain, we find a mod $2\ZZ$ equality between $\eta(\AAA_1,\AAA_0)$ and $\eta(0;\AAA_1,\AAA_0)$ (Theorem \ref{T:releta: ind=sp mod2Z}).
-This is done through investigating the gluing law of the relative eta invariant and we impose stronger assumptions on the manifolds and operators (Assumption \ref{A:traceclass-bvp}).
+To make it clear, we call the one defined from APS index \emph{index-theoretic} relative eta invariant and the one defined from \eqref{E:releta func} \emph{spectral} relative eta invariant.
+Then the main result can be formulated as